adrian-cucuet/luigis-P5/README.md

 Testing is documented in [testing.md](TESTING.md) file.

-During testing I doscovered a bug in the decrement qty button on large screens.
+During testing, I discovered a bug in the decrement qty button on large screens.
 It works fine on mobile, but on large it doesn't disable when the product quantity reaches 1.
-I have tried to fix it, but due to the time limit, unfortunetely I didn't have enough time.
+I have tried to fix it, but due to the time limit, unfortunately, I didn't have enough time.

 <br>